📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 How New York In-Rem Tax Foreclosure Works

-Step 1 — Tax certificate and delinquency
+Step 1 — Delinquency and the tax lien

 Step 2 — In-rem petition and published notice